kylemcdonald/AppropriatingNewTechnologies/readme.md

 [Cross Site Scripting](https://en.wikipedia.org/wiki/Cross-site_scripting) (XSS) can be used to inject content into a remote page using a malformed URL.

 [People Staring at Computers](http://vimeo.com/groups/openframeworks/videos/25958231) was a photographic study of computer-mediated interaction that turned into a collaboration with Apple and the Secret Service.

+[9/11 Pager data](http://911.wikileaks.org/) was a huge release of all the pager messages throughout the day on 9/11.

 ### Theory